 Along with sports betting behemoth New Jersey, Illinois does not allow any wagering on collegiate events that include a team or athlete representing a college or university in the state.

-Luckily, bettors in the state have lots of hometown professional teams to back.
+Luckily, IL sports bettors lots of hometown professional teams to back.

 Other Events of “Relative Skill” May Be Allowed